andyy-zhao/Pathfinding-Visualizer/README.md

 **Dijkstra's Algorithm**: The father of pathfinding algorithms.
 Guarantees the shortest path between nodes in a weighted graph.
 In the real world, this could represent finding shortest paths in road networks.
 Dijkstra's algorithm has a runtime of O(|E|+|V|log|V|).

-**Greedy Best First Search**: Prioritizes exploring nodes that are closest to the endpoint based on a heuristic function.
+**Greedy Best First Search**: Prioritizes exploring weighted nodes that are closest to the endpoint based on a heuristic function.
 Does not guarantee the shortest path, but can be fast and efficient.

-**Breadth First Search**:
+**Breadth First Search**: Works on unweighted graphs.
+Guarantees shortest path and is a great algorithm, but may not be the fastest algorithm for large graphs.

+**Bellman-Ford Algorithm**: Unlike Dijkstra's, works with graphs that have negative weights.
+Utilizes dynamic programming and guarantees shortest-path.

+## Built With:

+* HTML
+* CSS
+* JavaScript
+* ReactJS